mcserversoft/documentation/docs/faq.md

 In you bat file, replace `java` by your full path to java.exe, in quotes (you can use the path picker to find it).

-## MCSS crashes when starting it (v12 and below). {#-faq-crash-start}

-Do you have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net48) (or higher) installed?

 ## How do I regain control of my server if MCSS crashes? {#-faq-crash}

+To regain control of your servers you need to stop the servers.
+The easiest and safest way to do this is to join the servers as an operator and type `/stop`.<br/>
-To regain control of your servers you need to kill all Java processes,to do this you go to "Quick Options" > "Kill all Java processes"
+If you can't, you have to kill all Java processes, to do this you go to "Quick Options" > "Kill all Java processes" in the app.

 ![Screenshot of the Kill all java processes option](/img/docs/faq/mcss_kill_java.png)